yuvalw20-meet/y2s18-databases/exercises/README.md

 We gave this article a rating of 9 out of 10!
 ```

-6. Bonus: If the article is rated lower than 7 out of 10, add the following message, when printing
+6. Bonus: If the article is rated lower than 7 out of 10, add the following message, after
-the instance.
+the message above, when printing the object.
 ```
 Unfortunately, this article does not have a better rating.
 Maybe, this is an article that should be replaced soon!.